HubTurbo/addressbook/docs/Configuration.md

 # Configuration

-Certain properties of the application can be customize through the configuration file (default: config.ini).
+Certain properties of the application can be customized through the configuration file (default: config.ini).
 The application creates a config file with default values if no existing config file can be found.
 - Logging level
 - Update interval